atolab/zenoh-web/content/docs/getting-started/quick-test.md

 The ports used by zenoh are the following:

-  - **7447/tcp** : the zenoh protocol via TCP
+  - **7447/tcp**: the zenoh protocol via TCP
-  - **7447/udp** : the zenoh scouting protocol using UDP multicast (for clients to automatically discover the router)
+  - **7447/udp**: the zenoh scouting protocol using UDP multicast (for clients to automatically discover the router)
-  - **8000/tcp** : the zenoh REST API
+  - **8000/tcp**: the zenoh REST API

-### Adding plugins and backends to the container
+### Add plugins and backends to the container

 The zenoh router supports the dynamic loading of plugins libraries (at startup) and backends libraries (during runtime).
-See the relevant chapters for more details about plugins and backends:
+For more information about plugins and backends, refer to:

  - [Zenoh plugins](../../manual/plugins)
  - [Zenoh backends and storages](../../manual/backends)